-Mayorkas says he was ‘horrified’ by images of horse-mounted Border Patrol agents confronting Haitian migrants
+Harris, Mayorkas say they were horrified by images of horse-mounted Border Patrol agents confronting Haitian migrants

+Hours earlier, during an appearance on CNN, Mayorkas said he was “horrified” by the images of the Border Patrol agents, who are part of the department he oversees.

+“I am going to let the investigation run its course, but the pictures that I observed troubled me profoundly,” Mayorkas said.

-Mayorkas was responding to scenes captured by news cameras and photographers Sunday along the Rio Grande.
-In one instance, an agent is heard on video shouting an obscenity as a child jumps out of a horse’s path.
+In one instance captured on video, an agent is heard on video shouting an obscenity as a child jumps out of a horse’s path.

 Homeland security officials will investigate after images show agents on horseback grabbing migrants